lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 `--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses)

 The remainder of this section is not essential to this tutorial and you can safely skip to section 5 or 6.
-It explains what you receive when an executable such as **lmchk**{: style="color: blue"} is invoked with `--input`, and is useful if you want to see how tags and categories are organized, and how missing or partial tags are handled.
+It explains what you receive when you use
+`--input`; it is useful if you want to see how tags and categories are organized, and how missing or partial tags are handled.

 Below is snippet of output from `lmchk --input`: